Joanna is passionate about healthy living, vegan lifestyle, preventing disease by eating whole foods, juicing, and green smoothies.

 What to Eat During Pregnancy

-Vegetables, fruits, and leafy greens are the foods that you can eat as much as you like.
-Also, nuts, seeds, whole grains, beans and legumes.
+Vegetables, fruits, and leafy greens are foods that you can eat as much as you like.
+Also, nuts, seeds, whole grains, beans, and legumes.

-These foods should become the major part of your everyday diet.
+These foods should become a major part of your everyday diet.

 I know that it's easier said than done, so here are a few quick tips—for a healthy pregnancy and beyond—to make this type of diet easier for you.

-- Both green smoothies and blended salads are a super easy and super yummy way to add more fruits and vegetables to your diet—especially leafy greens, that are the powerhouses of nutrition.
+- Both green smoothies and blended salads are a super easy and super yummy way to add more fruits and vegetables to your diet—especially leafy greens, which are the powerhouses of nutrition.